- Dementia Slideshow Pictures

 EPA encourages the recycling of mercury-containing products rather than disposing of them in regular household trash.
 Recycling of mercury-containing products is one of the best ways to help prevent mercury releases to the environment by keeping these products out of landfills and incinerators.

-Many states and local agencies have developed collection/exchange programs for mercury-containing devices, such as thermometers, manometers, and thermostats, and recycling programs for fluorescent light bulbs.
+Some localities have collection/exchange programs for mercury-containing devices, such as thermometers, manometers, and thermostats, and recycling programs for fluorescent light bulbs.
 Some counties and cities also have household hazardous waste collection programs.
 For information about these programs, contact your local officials to find out when and where a collection will be held in your area.

 Spills and Cleanup